Updated: Oct 18, 2022

 All the information you need for planning your TMB budget

-Accommodation along the TMB route falls under three types: mountain huts, hotels and inns, and gîtes.
-Each type is set at different price points, and therefore offer different levels of comfort.
+Three different types of lodging are available along the TMB route: mountain huts, hotels and inns, and gîtes.
+Each type is priced differently and thus offers various degrees of comfort.

-Although there are dozens and dozens of little villages and refuges all along the TMB route, not all of them accept credit cards.
-So be sure to bring your money in cash, and withdraw from an ATM when you can.
+Even though the TMB route is lined with countless tiny towns and refuges, not all of them accept credit cards.
+So be sure to bring your money in cash and withdraw from an ATM when you can.